protontypes/open-sustainable-technology/README.md

 - [CBM-CFS3](https://github.com/cat-cfs/libcbm_py) - The Carbon Budget Model of the Canadian Forest Sector is an aspatial, stand- and landscape-level modelling framework used for international reporting of the forest carbon balance of Canada's managed forest.

 ### Biodiversity Analysis and Metrics

+> **What?** Methods for investigating the total variety of life locally, between ecosystems, and globally across all of the Earth.

+> **How?** These tools help calculate and spatially map alpha, beta, and gamma diversity; access vulnerable species estimates; and compute diversity indices.

 - [redlistr](https://github.com/red-list-ecosystem/redlistr) - An R package that contains a set of tools suitable for calculating the metrics required for making assessments of species and ecosystems against the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems categories and criteria.
 - [biodivMapR](https://github.com/jbferet/biodivMapR) - An R package for α- and β-diversity mapping using remotely-sensed images.
 - [mobr](https://github.com/MoBiodiv/mobr) - Tools for analyzing changes in biodiversity across scales.